Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 ### 11. `test_getUsrFlashcards_has_fake_unit`

-- **Purpose:** Checks retrieval of user specified flashcards with no records.
+- **Purpose:** Checks retrieval of user-specified flashcards with no records.
 - **Outcome:** The test ensures that `None` is returned when no cards are found.
 - **Result:** Test passed successfully.